 DISCLOSURE OF CONFLICT OF INTEREST

-3. Speakers must disclose conflicts verbally and in writing on a slide at the beginning of a presentation.
-All other individual’s conflicts must be disclosed either in writing on a slide at the beginning of a presentation or be included in the written conference materials
+3. Disclosure must be done verbally, displayed in writing on a slide at the beginning of a presentation or included in the written conference materials.

 4. The attached form must be completed and submitted to Canadian Association of Pathologists by Monday October 5, 2015 .

 5. Examples of relationships that must be disclosed include but are not limited to the following:

 • Any direct financial interest in a commercial entity such as a pharmaceutical organization, medical devices company or communications firm (“ the Organization”)

 • Membership on the Organization’s Advisory Board or similar committee

 • Current or recent participation in a clinical trial sponsored by the Organization

 • Holding a patent for a product referred to in the CME/CPD activity or that is marketed by a commercial organization

 6. Failure to disclose or false disclosure may require the Planning Committee to replace the speaker.